Sean-Bradley/React-Three-Fiber-Boilerplate/README.md

 git branch
 ```

-If you change branch, remember to run
+If you change branch, remember to first run

 ```bash
 npm install